natir/blog/content/long-read-misassemblies/index.md

 ## Effect of extensive-min-size on misassemblies count

+Whe observe the `min-identity` parameter have a very important impacte on number of misassemblies and for uncorrected long-read assembly we need set this parameter to 80 %.
+Now we want observe what is the impact of `extensive-min-size` parameter.

 We launch quast with different value for parameter `extensive-min-size` 1.000, 2.000, 3.000, 4.000, 5.000, 6.000, 7.000, 8.000, 9.000, 10.000, 20.000, 30.000, 40.000, 50.0000 the parameter `min-identity` was fix at 80 %.

 {{ plotly(id="nb_breakpoint", src="nb_breakpoint.js") }}

+In horizontal axis we have the `extensive-min-size` value in horizontal axis we have the number of misassemblies, you can click on legend to show or hide element.

 This graph shows the evolution of the number of misassemblies in function of the `extensive-min-size` value, after 10.000 the number of misassemblies becomes quite stable.